+The San Marcos salamander has been routinely sampled over the years by both the EAA biological monitoring program as well as by the USFWS SMARC for refugia collection purposes.
+The known collection locations and occupied habitat are depicted in Figure A6 and quantified in Table 1.
 As documented in the HCP, the Texas blind salamander is an aquifer/cave dwelling species.
 Unlike the subterranean Comal invertebrates which can be found in and around orifices in surface habitat at times, blind salamanders are collected as they are expelled from the aquifer.
 As such, there is no surface habitat designated for the Texas blind salamander as footnoted in Table 1.
-Known collection areas are depicted in Figure 7 for later use in the net disturbance assessment.
+Known collection areas are depicted in Figure A7 for later use in the net disturbance assessment.

-Although not as extensive as in the Comal systems, sampling for the Comal Springs riffle beetle has occurred in the San Marcos system.
-Following up on an earlier documentation of this species in the San Marcos system via drift net, Mr. Randy Gibson set cotton lures throughout the upper portion of the San Marcos system with the main focus occurring in Spring Lake.
-During those and subsequent efforts, the only documented occupied habitat has been the Hotel Area in the uppermost portion of Spring Lake (Gibson et al. 2008; Gonzales 2008).
-As for this species in the Comal system, the determination was made to include a 1 m2 area surrounding each known collection location to quantify overall surface area of occupied habitat for the 2016 assessment.
-It is noted that only surface habitat area was calculated for this assessment, as the extent of subsurface habitat utilization by this species is presently unknown.
-Figure

-8 shows the occupied habitat for the Comal Springs riffle beetle in the San Marcos system with the quantification of area presented in Table 1.
+Although not as extensive as in the Comal systems, sampling for the Comal Springs riffle beetle and Comal Springs dryopid beetle has occurred in the San Marcos system.
+Similar to the Comal system, the determination was made to include a 1 m2 and 0.5 m2 area surrounding each known collection location of Comal Springs riffle beetles and dryopid beetles, respectively, in the San Marcos system.
+This aided in the quantification of overall surface area of occupied habitat for the 2017 assessment.
+It is noted that only surface habitat area was calculated for this assessment, as the extent of subsurface habitat utilization by these species is presently unknown.
+Figures A8 and A9 shows the occupied habitat for the Comal Springs riffle beetle and Comal Springs dryopid beetle, respectively in the San Marcos system with the quantification of area presented in Table 1.